stjet/ming-wm/README.md

 Type in the password to unlock.
 Open the start menu by doing `Alt+s`, and use the `j` and `k` keys to move up and down (like Vim), and press the `Enter` key to select a category / open a window.

+Usage for most of the included windows and window-likes are included in `docs/window-likes`, which can also be accessed from the "Help" entry in the start menu.

 ## Running on Mobile Linux

 Running with an onscreen keyboard.
 The framebuffer may not be redrawn to the screen without a (real) key press.
 The volume down button seems to work.